dtransposed/Lagrange/_posts/2020-04-13-Option-Pricing.md

 From the model we are able to calculate the price of an option based on a number of different factors.
 To use Black-Scholes formula, we need first to figure out the value of the parameters of the equation:

-- $K$, the strike price.
+- $$K$$, the strike price.
 If we decide to buy an option, this what we obviously should now.
 This is our bet on the future price of the asset.
-- $T$, time to maturity is also known.
+- $$T$$, time to maturity is also known.
 This is when the option expires.
-- $/sigma$, the volatility.
+- $$/sigma$$, the volatility.
 There are two ways to compute this value.
 We may retrieve the **implied volatility** from the current available options on the market for the same asset.
 Alternatively, and this is the approach in my implementation, we may use **historical volatility**- the standard deviation of log returns (difference of closing prices of the stock over consecutive days) over past data.
 The volatility is annualized to be consistent with the rest of the data.
-- $r$, annualized risk-free rate.
+- $$r$$, annualized risk-free rate.
 In my implementation, this is the mean of the current interest rates on US treasury bill rates for different times of maturity.
 <img src="/assets/10/test.png">
 Let's scrutinize two stocks with very different characteristics - volatile, young Tesla and steady, blue chip - Coca-Cola.
 As shown on the diagram above, there is little dispersion in the price of Coca-Cola.
 Tesla, on the contrary, is one of the hottest and most volatile stocks of the recent years.
 Please note that my results may be very particular.
 Due to the current situation on the markets, most of the stocks are characterised by unusually high volatility.
 At the same time, we are naturally experiencing very low interest rates.
 The options chosen are calls.
 The price of the premium is neglected, as well as the fact that KO pays regular dividends.